 Various free-standing membranes with no intentional defects were investigated in this research.
-The water permeability of polymeric films was measured using a gravimetric cup method [36].
-Free films of all the coating materials, including FBE, topcoat PE, and HPPC, were supplied by Shawcor Ltd. The FBE used in this study has a glass transition temperature (T_g) of 110°C [37].
+The water permeability of polymeric films was measured using a gravimetric cup method [30].
+Free films of all the coating materials, including FBE, topcoat PE, and HPPC, were supplied by Shawcor Ltd. The FBE used in this study has a glass transition temperature (T_g) of 110°C [31].
 The coating membranes were cut individually into a circular plate, with a diameter of 7 cm.
-Each sample was measured for thickness using the geometric test area with an ultrasonic thickness gauge (Phase-II PTG-3750) that has an accuracy of 2 μm, and results are presented as means ± standard deviation.
+Each sample was measured for thickness using the geometric test area with an ultrasonic thickness gauge (Phase-II PTG-3750) that has an accuracy of 2 μ m, and results are presented as means \pm standard deviation.

 For the analysis of water ingress into FBE, we followed an experimental procedure illustrated in Figure 1 and examined the coating microstructure of samples after each exposure condition.
 To investigate the effects of temperature and stress on the epoxy microstructure in wet environments, four free film samples and four FBE-coated steel panels (also supplied by Shawcor Ltd.) were immersed in a deionized (DI) water bath at 65°C (a and b, respectively, in Figure 1).
-Free films (with 4 cm2-coated areas) and steel panel samples (with 15 cm2 -coated areas) were aged for 30 and 90 days.
-Steel panels were then crosssectioned using cutting fluids to prevent hydrolytic degradation during elevated temperature exposure and then prepared for microstructural study.
-Coating cross-sections before and after permeation and immersion tests were examined using a FEI Quanta 650 scanning electron microscope (SEM) in back-scattered electron (BSE) mode at an accelerating voltage between 10 and 25 kV and magnification of up to 1000x.
+Let us recall that this study is concerned with effects of water transport on the degradation of coatings (not external protective measures like cathodic protection).
+Thus, we did not investigate the performance of coated panels using cathodic protection throughout hydrothermal ageing.
+Free films (with 4 cm2-coated areas) and steel panel samples (with 15 cm2-coated areas) were aged for 30 and 90 days.
+Steel panels were then cross-sectioned using cutting fluids to prevent hydrolytic degradation during elevated temperature exposure and then prepared for microstructural study.
+Coating cross-sections before and after permeation and immersion tests were examined using a FEI Quanta 650 scanning electron microscope (SEM) in back-scattered electron (BSE) mode at an accelerating voltage between 10 and 25 kV and magnification of up to 1000×.
 In addition, energy dispersive analysis was performed to investigate the elemental composition of filler particles.
 This characterization was carried out on the cross-sectioned, mounted, and polished free film samples.
 Lastly, to gain better insight into the distribution of defects inside the coating films, without exposing them to water during wet polishing, free film samples were immersed in liquid nitrogen for about 20 s and then broken to prepare cross-sections for micromorphology observations.
 For all SEM examinations, compressed clean air was used to remove debris from samples, and the prepared cross sections were sputter-coated with a thin gold-palladium layer to provide conductivity.